John-Abbott-College/4A8-Notes/30_Installer_WAP.md

 Next, we see the architectures we are choosing to support in our installer.
 Leave this as is for now.

 In 'Output location' set the location where the installer will be placed once built.
-This could be a URL (if you were providing this installer on a webserver), or a folder.

-Once a user installs your application, future updates will be looked for in that folder.

 Choose `Create`.